codysharma/SpacemanGame/README.md

 X Choose and incorporate font.
 X Player choice on how many turns before end of game.
 Refactor code:
-Make functions to organize code architecture
+X Make functions to organize code architecture
-Make game state object at beginning
+X Make game state object at beginning
 At the beginning of a round, select the option to enter a word or phrase with spaces.
 X Pull random word API for bot play.
-Create a hint function to appear after certain number consecutive incorrect guesses.
+X Create a hint function to appear after certain number consecutive incorrect guesses.
 Decorate the liftoff counter with colored text, background div, etc.
 X Download gif of image to make the rocket have movement.
 Save timed results and display session history.
 Parse timed results by difficulty/char length to make the data more comparable.
-Other design aesthetics?